Nikki C is wearing the 'Embrace Bra' in stellar.

 The actual size of your breasts has nothing to do with the amount of milk you can produce, and the amount of milk you produce generally depends on how often you breastfeed.
 Mothers with A cup size breasts can produce more milk than mums with DD size breasts and continue breastfeeding well past 12 months.

 Most breastfeeding issues are due to a poor latch, leading to poor milk drainage and supply.
 The only reason breast size would affect breastfeeding is if you're affected by a condition called IGT or tubular breasts.
-This condition effects the glandular tissue, there's just not enough of it.
-If you have any concerns around this and breastfeeding, then a local lactation consultant can provide a diagnosis and recommend solutions for you.
+This condition affects the glandular tissue, there's just not enough of it.
+If you have any concerns around this and breastfeeding, then a lactation consultant can provide a diagnosis and recommend solutions for you.

 TIP: One of the most common challenges when breastfeeding with small breasts is that nursing pillows don’t provide much assistance, and a lot of traditional breastfeeding holds don’t work due to the fact you have to have the baby lying pretty much on your chest.
 If this is the case, then the best way to get your baby into position to breastfeed is to cradle him/her.